-The following outputs are funded under the Domestic and Family Violence funding area.
-The service agreement will identify the relevant outputs for each service outlet and the quantum to be delivered.
+The following deliverables and performance measures are funded under the Domestic and Family Violence funding area.
+The service agreement will identify the relevant outputs and measures for each service outlet, the quantum to be delivered and the range of measures to be collected and reported.